Symplectic topology and ideal-valued measures: Introduction and main results

-Note as well that in \cite{varolgunes2018mayer} Varolgunes defined an invariant $SH^*(K_1,\dots,K_r)$ for arbitrary compact $K_1,\dots,K_r\subset M$, which vanishes if the $K_i$ pairwise commute.
+Note as well that in \cite{varolgunes2018mayer} Varolg\"une\c s defined an invariant $SH^*(K_1,\dots,K_r)$ for arbitrary compact $K_1,\dots,K_r\subset M$, which vanishes if the $K_i$ commute.
 This invariant then measures, in a sense, the non-commutativity of the given sets.
-It is interesting to understand how this invariant is related to the problems raised in this section.
+It is interesting to understand how this invariant is related to discussion in this section.